What is PDT?

 - Go outdoors within 30 minutes of leaving the clinic

 - Stay outdoors for 2 hours.
-Do not cut this short, and do not prolong the time.
+Do not cut this short, but do not prolong the time either.

-- Take shelter, if you are uncomfortable in full daylight, from time to time in a shaded outdoor area.
+- On an uncomfortably hot day, you make take shelter from time to time in a shaded outdoor area.

 - Avoid water-based activities or activities that may result in excessive perspiration.